Characteristic temperature for the immiscible-miscible transition of binary condensates in optical lattices

-Albeit the computations are more time consuming with the larger lattice size, we chose it to ensure that the spatial extent of the thermal component is confined well within the lattice considered.
+Albeit the computations require longer time with the larger lattice size, we chose it to ensure that the spatial extent of the thermal component is confined well within the lattice considered.
 The tunneling matrix elements are $J_1 = 0.66 E_R$ and $J_2 = 0.71 E_R$, which correspond to an optical lattice potential with a depth of $5 E_R$.
 The intraspecies and interspecies on-site interactions are set as $U_{11} = 0.07 E_R$, $U_{22} = 0.02 E_R$ and $U_{12} = 0.15 E_R$, respectively.
-For this set of parameters the ground state density distribution of $^{87}$Rb -$^{85}$Rb TBEC is phase-separated with side-by-side geometry.
-This is a symmetry-broken profile where one species is placed to the left and other to the right of trap center along $y$-axis.
+For this set of parameters the ground-state density distribution of $^{87}$Rb -$^{85}$Rb TBEC is phase-separated with side-by-side geometry.
+This is a symmetry-broken profile where one species is placed to the left and other to the right of the trap center along $y$-axis.
 The evolution of the ground state from miscible to the side-by-side density profile due to decrease in the $U_{22}$ is reported in our previous work~\cite{suthar_16}.
 In the present work, we demonstrate the role of temperature in the phase-separated domain of the binary condensate.